 get _ = State.get

-requires some care.
-Initializing the variable means setting the state to a given value, so it can then be read by get
+set _ = State.putget and set are simple. new requires some care.
+Initializing the variable means setting the state to a given value, so it can then be read by get.
+So in new we need it ignore the current state, and set it to x.
+The types are not enough to ensure correctness, there is a wrong implementation that also compiles:

 And that’s it, we have the three types of variables we wanted.
 Now we can write a stateful looking algorithm, computing the maximum of a list is a good example.
 The way people do this in non functional languages usually is:

-- initialize a variable
+- initialize a variable maxwith the first element of the list

-with the first element of the list - go through all other elements:
+- go through all other elements:

 - if the current element is larger than

-- when done iterating the list return
+- when done iterating the list return max

 myMaximum xs = do